-Parish TEAM Belong Ministers can use the following talking points to speak about the TEAM Belong Ministry at a parish council meeting when presenting the ministry for approval.
+TEAM Belong I Ministers can ı use the following tal king poi nts to s speak abo ut the TEAM Belong Ministry at a parish council or school board meeting when presen ting the I ministry fo or app roval.

-My name is With the approval of our pastor and our parish council we are inaugurating g a parish new ministry: TEAM Belong: That Every Ability May Belong.
+My name is \\\\\.
+With the approval of our pastor and our parish council and school leaders we would like to inaugurate a new parish/school ministry: TEAM Belong: That Every Ability May Belong.